Background Image Alternative Text: pine seedling

 Identify a source of funding (grant funding, assistantship, self-funding etc)

-The Department of Forestry has several departmental and college-level research assistantships that cover tuition, stipend, and health insurance.
-These assistantships are generally allocated to Forestry faculty who then determine which students will receive assistantships.
+The Department of Forestry has several options to fund your graduate studies.
+Departmental and college-level research assistantships cover tuition, stipend, and health insurance and are generally allocated to Forestry faculty, who then determine which students will receive them.
 Faculty may also have assistantship funding available from research grants and other sources.
-Therefore, students should first contact faculty to determine if there is funding available and the research being conducted.
-Graduate students should identify a faculty member with funding before submitting the MSU application.
-Students are also welcome to contact faculty with corresponding research interests to inquire about funding opportunities.
-Students may also check the CFR job board for assistantship opportunities.
+Before submitting your MSU application, you should first contact faculty to determine the research being conducted and whether there is funding available and then identify a faculty member with funding.
+You are also welcome to contact faculty with corresponding research interests to inquire about funding opportunities, or you may also check the CFR job board for assistantship opportunities.

 • 3